hamax97/hamax97.github.io/write-ups/rails/http-response-lifecycle.md

 - `no-store` is different from `no-cache`, `no-cache` indicates that the response must be revalidated always before using the value in the cache.
 Why is this useful?
 Because you could get a `304 Not Modified`.
-  For an explanation on how revalitaion works read below [Rails' default caching behavior](#cache-control-default-behavior-in-rails).
+  For an explanation on how revalidation works read below [Rails' default caching behavior](#cache-control-default-behavior-in-rails).

 ### Cache-Control: Default behavior in Rails